janreerink/Udacity_DevOpsDegree_Microservice/README.md

 <include a CircleCI status badge, here>

 # Udacity DevOps Nanodegree Project 5: Microservices
+In this project a docker imagine containing a Flask API for a sci-kit learn ML model is run on Kubernetes.
+The repository contains:
+- app.py: the Flask API and sci-kit model
+- Makefile: a makefile to install requirements and lint the dockerfile
+- Dockerfile: a dockerfile that builds the image based on app.py, install required packages and opens a port
+- several batch files: to build and run the docker image, upload it and to send an example json to the Flask API
+- requirements.txt with required packages
+- circleci-folder with configuration.yml for Circleci integration
+- model_data-folder
+- output_txt_files folder containing sample logs from Docker and Kubernetes

+# Setup and run

 ## set up python environment
 After cloning the starter git create a venv (Windows):